 Breast Reconstruction Procedure

-Tissue-based reconstructions involve the transfer of skin, fat and muscle tissue from various areas of the body, including the thighs, tummy, buttocks and back.
-The TRAM, DIEP and SIEA procedures take tissue from the lower abdomen and are the most commonly used flaps in breast reconstruction.
+Tissue-based reconstructions involve the transfer of skin, fat, and muscle tissue from various areas of the body, including the thighs, tummy, buttocks, and back.
+The TRAM, DIEP, and SIEA procedures take tissue from the lower abdomen and are the most commonly used flaps in breast reconstruction.
 The scars resulting from these abdominal flaps are similar to those following cosmetic “tummy-tuck” procedures and are acceptable to most women.
 The scars are located in the lower abdomen and, while they fade over time, they don’t disappear completely.

 For more details on the different Tissue-Based Reconstruction procedures, go to this page.

-Implant based reconstructions involve placing a tissue expander beneath the pectoral muscle at the time of the initial mastectomy and slowly expanding this with salt water injections performed in the office over several weeks until the desired volume is reached.
+Implant-based reconstructions involve placing a tissue expander beneath the pectoral muscle at the time of the initial mastectomy and slowly expanding this with salt water injections performed in the office over several weeks until the desired volume is reached.
 The expander is kept in place for about three months to allow the tissues to stabilize and then it is exchanged for a permanent implant in an outpatient procedure.
-Two types of implants can be used, a saline (salt-water) filled implant with a silicone rubber shell or a silicone gel implant which also has a silicone rubber shell.
-The saline fill implants may deflate following leakage of the salt water and require replacement.
-Saline fill implants also have a tendency to cause rippling in the overlying skin and do not have a soft consistency. (imagine a water-filled balloon under the skin) Silicone gel implants do not deflate, have less rippling effect, and are thought to have a more natural feel compared to saline–filled implants.
+Two types of implants can be used, saline (salt-water) filled implant with a silicone rubber shell or a silicone gel implant which also has a silicone rubber shell.
+The saline fill implants may deflate following leakage of the saltwater and require replacement.
+Saline fill implants also have a tendency to cause rippling in the overlying skin and do not have a soft consistency. (imagine a water-filled balloon under the skin) Silicone gel implants do not deflate, have less rippling effect, and are thought to have a more natural feel compared to saline-filled implants.
 Saline fill implants demonstrate a decreased incidence of capsular contracture compared to silicone gel implants.
-And saline filled implants do not carry risk for seepage of silicone gel – an issue which was once thought to be a major health concern with silicone gel implants but this has not been substantiated after extensive study.
+And saline-filled implants do not carry a risk for seepage of silicone gel – an issue which was once thought to be a major health concern with silicone gel implants but this has not been substantiated after extensive study.
 The choice of which implant type to use is generally personal preference.
-A recent gel-type implant that has been used in breast reconstruction is the cohesive gel, or “gummy-bear” implant.
+A recent gel-type implant that has been used in breast reconstruction is the cohesive gel, or “gummy bear” implant.
 These implants have a preformed, teardrop shape that provides for improved contour in the breast reconstruction but they are somewhat firm to the touch.

 Nipple/ Areola Reconstruction

 After the breast mound has been reconstructed by either of the above techniques, the nipple and areola are reconstructed using a combination of local tissue flaps and tattooing of the involved skin.
 Dr. Walton utilizes a technique of “pre-tattooing” of the breast site followed by formal nipple/ areola reconstruction.
-This approach optimizes retention of nipple shape and projection.
+This approach optimizes the retention of nipple shape and projection.

 In selected cases, the nipple and areola complex may be spared at the time of the mastectomy – “nipple/areola sparing mastectomy”.
-In these cases there is no need to perform nipple/ areola reconstruction after restoring the breast mound.
+In these cases, there is no need to perform nipple/ areola reconstruction after restoring the breast mound.